mariastlouis/co-governor-campaign-finance/README.md

 # Colorado Governor Campaign Finance Database

-This site is an interactive and responsive database that allows users to see contributions made to candidates in the 2018 Colorado governor's race.
-The data was taken from the Colorado Secretary of State and includes monetary and non-monetary contributions to the candidates.
+This site is an interactive and responsive database that allows users to see contributions made to candidates in the 2018 Colorado governor race.
+The data is from the Colorado Secretary of State's Office and includes monetary and non-monetary contributions to the candidates.

 Technologies used:
 * JavaScript
-* Data analysis and cleaning
+* Data analysis and cleaning with SQL
+* Data collection

 ![alt text](https://github.com/mariastlouis/co-governor-campaign-finance/blob/master/lib/images/governor_database_demo.gif)